oyanzhi/tp/docs/UserGuide.md

 * When adding a meeting note, FinHub automatically records the date and time the note was added.
 * `CLIENT_INDEX` refers to the index number of the client shown in the displayed client list.
 * `CLIENT_INDEX` **must be a positive integer** 1, 2, 3, …​
-* The note cannot be empty.
+* `NOTE` cannot be empty, must be less than 200 characters, and must contain only printable ASCII characters.
 * Only one meeting note can be added at a time.
 * More than one meeting note can be added to each client.